hightech-lowlife/hightech-lowlife.github.io/projects/028_cruiser_ebike/028_cruiser_ebike.md

 ## \\\ Parts You'll Need \\\
 ![](parts.jpg)

-1. The Bicycle Frame - you can pretty much choose any frame you want, just be sure to check your dropout spacing as well as axle width - typical sizes are 135mm spacing, and 15mm diameter axles.
+### The Bicycle Frame
+You can pretty much choose any frame you want, just be sure to check your dropout spacing as well as axle width - typical sizes are 135mm spacing, and 15mm diameter axles.
 Most kits will accommodate that, but it's always best to check.

-2. Hub Motor Kit
+### Hub Motor Kit
 I can't find this exact kit on eBay anymore, but most generic 1000 or 1500W kit will do, I would recommend the 1500W because it's usually only about 20$ more for it, but if you don't care about going faster than 27MPH, then you don't need it.

-2. Battery
+### Battery
 Most kits are 48V or 52V, I would recommend anything from 10 to 20Ah in capacity.
 20Ah should get you about 40-50 miles of range depending.
 Make sure you measure your frame and depending on what battery you get make sure it will physically fit.
 If your frame does not accept a triangle battery, you might want to check out rack mounted batteries.
 I like the triangle batteries because they are super easy to install with the velcro packs they come with, you just strap it down and it's very sturdy.

 ![](parts2.jpg)